 Government officials frequently engaged in corrupt practices with impunity.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

 There were no confirmed reports that the government or its agents committed arbitrary or unlawful killings.

 There were no reports of politically motivated disappearances.
-Unconfirmed reports persisted regarding disappearances of persons who were present at the 2005 violence in Andijon.
+Unconfirmed reports persisted regarding previous disappearances of persons who were present at the 2005 violence in Andijon.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 While the constitution and law prohibit such practices, law enforcement and security officers routinely beat and otherwise mistreated detainees to obtain confessions or incriminating information.
-Sources reported that torture and abuse were common in prisons, pretrial facilities, and local police and security service precincts.
+Sources reported torture and abuse were common in prisons, pretrial facilities, and local police and security service precincts.
 Reported methods of torture included severe beatings, denial of food, sexual abuse, simulated asphyxiation, tying and hanging by the hands, and electric shock.
-There also were continued reports that authorities exerted psychological pressure on inmates, including threats against family members.
+There also were continued reports that authorities exerted psychological pressure on inmates, including by threats against family members.